UtahRails Highways

 September 4, 1936

 The State Road Commission began advertising for bids from contractors, with an award date set for September 21st.
 The viaduct has federal Works Program Grade Crossing Project No. WPGC-203, "Provo West Center Street."
 The contract was awarded to L. A. Young Construction of Richfield, and was to be completed within 250 days.
-The stucture was to have 15 open spans, covering a total of 856 feet.
+The structure was to have 15 open spans, covering a total of 856 feet.
 (Provo Daily Herald, September 4, 1936; September 21, 1936)

 January 1937